Content delivery network: Content service protocols

 Several protocol suites are designed to provide access to a wide variety of content services distributed throughout a content network.
 The Internet Content Adaptation Protocol (ICAP) was developed in the late 1990s to provide an open standard for connecting application servers.
 A more recently defined and robust solution is provided by the Open Pluggable Edge Services (OPES) protocol.
 This architecture defines OPES service applications that can reside on the OPES processor itself or be executed remotely on a Callout Server.
 Edge Side Includes or ESI is a small markup language for edge-level dynamic web content assembly.
 It is fairly common for websites to have generated content.
-It could be because of changing content like catalogs or forums, or because of the personalization.
+It could be because of changing content like catalogs or forums, or because of personalization.
 This creates a problem for caching systems.
 To overcome this problem, a group of companies created ESI.

 Peer-to-peer CDNs

 In peer-to-peer (P2P) content-delivery networks, clients provide resources as well as use them.
 This means that, unlike client–server systems, the content-centric networks can actually perform better as more users begin to access the content (especially with protocols such as Bittorrent that require users to share).
 This property is one of the major advantages of using P2P networks because it makes the setup and running costs very small for the original content distributor.

-To incentive peers to participate in the P2P network, web3 and blockchain technologies can be used: participating nodes receive crypto tokens in exchange of their involvement.
+To incentivize peers to participate in the P2P network, web3 and blockchain technologies can be used: participating nodes receive crypto tokens in exchange for their involvement.